IgorGreenIGM/GUI-IO_IMAGE/Readme.md

-## Graphical User Interface wrapper for Image treatment Module IO IMAGE
+## Graphical User Interface wrapper for IO_IMAGE Framework

 the purpose of this Gui is to wrap up the IO Image Image treatment Framework for automate task such as :
     - Raw Pixels Visualisation